Fylhan/qompoter/README.md

 * describe in a qomposer.json file your dependencies
 * search and retrieve the own dependencies of your selected dependencies
-* retrieve all these packages from file system, or via a Git repository
+* retrieve all these packages from file system or via a Git repository
-* compile and deploy theses packages as shared libraries
 * generate a vendor.pri file to include and use in your .pro file

 A lot have to be done to make it really usable.